radremedy/radremedy/README.md

 See the [Contributing document](https://github.com/radremedy/radremedy/blob/master/CONTRIBUTING.md) if interest *after* reading this section.

-See the projects [wiki](https://github.com/radremedy/radremedy/wiki) for more technical details
+See the projects [wiki](https://github.com/radremedy/radremedy/wiki) for more technical details.

 This app is coded using python, [Flask](http://flask.pocoo.org/), and a couple of [flask extensions](http://flask.pocoo.org/extensions/).
 Make sure to learn Flask if you don't have any experience with it.
 It's really easy to get started.
-Once the data is collected and added to the database all is handed to client side code.
+Once the data is collected and added to the database, it is handed to client side code.
 The client side code is all Javascript.
 We use [JQuery](http://jquery.com/) and [Bootstrap](getbootstrap.com/).

-If you get lost in the directories take a look at the [structure documentation](https://github.com/radremedy/radremedy/wiki/Structure-of-the-Project).
+If you get lost in the directories, take a look at the [structure documentation](https://github.com/radremedy/radremedy/wiki/Structure-of-the-Project).

 Runtime configurations
 ===

 Looking at the `config.py` file you can see which environment variables we look at.
+Currently, we look at 2 variables: `RAD_PRODUCTION` and `RAD_DATA_BASE`.

-Currently we only look for `RAD_PRODUCTION`, if this variable is available the app will not be ran in `debug` mode.
+If `RAD_PRODUCTION` does not exist, the app will not be run in `debug` mode.
 If it does exists(`export RAD_PRODUCTION=1`) then the app will be ran in `debug` mode.
-It's very important to only do this during development because of security reasons.
-In the future more configurations will be added for database users and passwords.
+It's very important to only do this during development due to security concerns.
+In the future, more configurations will be added for database users and passwords.

 Another environment variable that we look for is `RAD_DATA_BASE`.
-This variable must be set to the base of the directory containing a copy of our data.
-This is the folder on Dropbox.
-In the future it might be on separate repository.
-We use this to populate the database during a bootstrapping phase that only has to be ran once.
+This variable must be set to the base of the directory containing a copy of our folder on Dropbox.
+In the future it might be in a separate repository.
+We use this to populate the database during a bootstrapping phase, which only has to be run once.

-In my computer this would be:
+On my computer, the variable is set like this:

 ```
 echo export RAD_DATA_BASE="/home/wil/Data/Trans" >> ~/.bashrc